owncloud/android/user_manual/android_app.rst

 * A simplified interface that fits nicely on a tablet or smartphone
 * Automatic synchronization of your files
-* Share files with other ownCloud users and groups, and create public share links
+* Share files with other ownCloud users and groups, and create multiple public share links
 * Instant uploads of photos or videos recorded on your Android device
 * Easily add files from your device to ownCloud
 * Two-factor authentication